reymon359/how-to-live/advices/Trust others/index.md

 ---
 # Trust others

 When you don't know someone, trust them by default.
-Generally speaking, people won't do harm to you.
+Generally speaking, people won't try to harm you.

+However, always listen to your body and trust your instincts before trusting someone.

+Be honest and kind if you want others to trust you too.

 The more you trust others, the better you can delegate tasks to them.

-Anyway, always listen to your body and trust your instincts before trusting someone.

-Be honest and kind if you want others to trust you too.

 ## Quotes